Kush3-14/EduQuizApp/README.md

 - **Express.js:** A lightweight web framework for Node.js that simplifies building APIs and managing server-side interactions.
 - **React.js:** A powerful JavaScript library for creating dynamic and interactive user interfaces (UI) that are efficient and performant.
 - **Node.js:** A JavaScript runtime environment that allows developers to execute JavaScript code outside of a web browser, enabling the creation of real-time server-side applications.

-## Requirements:

-#### Hardware Requirements:

-##### CPU:
-- EduQuizPlay is designed to run on various hardware configurations.
-- It works well with standard CPUs found in modern computing devices, such as Intel Core i3 or equivalent processors.

-##### RAM:
-- For smooth performance and responsiveness, we recommend a minimum of 4 GB RAM.
-- Adequate RAM is essential for handling the processing demands of the quiz game, especially during graphics rendering and user interactions.

-These hardware requirements serve as a guideline to ensure optimal performance and a seamless user experience while using EduQuizPlay on your device.

-#### Software Requirements:

-##### Programming Language Used with Version:
-- EduQuizPlay is implemented using Python programming language with version 3.10.
-- Python offers a versatile and user-friendly development environment, making it ideal for educational applications.

-##### Operating Systems Supported:
-EduQuizPlay is compatible with the following operating systems:
-- Windows 10 or above.
-- macOS Big Sur (version 11.0) or above.
-- Linux distributions with GTK3 support.

 ## Acknowledgements: